Keyboard shortcuts

 Purpose

-This section covers the configuration of individual host machines.
-This repository uses an automatic discovery system to manage hosts based on their device type.
+This section covers configuration of individual host machines.
+Repository uses automatic discovery system to manage hosts based on device type.

 Entry Points